rksg/ayush-test/README.md

 The script sets default state for `dev` & `int` env as on.

-After successfully running the sc
+After successfully running the script the files should be generated in the respective repos locally.

 ### I18n strings extraction and compilation
 Refer to  [Locale.md](Locale.md)